slouc/slouc.github.io/_posts/2023-06-24-Musical-modes.md

 but they are also versatile enough to be incorporated anywhere, instead of being tied to a particular genre.

 That's all for now!
-Thanks for getting this far, and feel free to further explore this rabbit hole for yourself - it's highly rewarding.
+Thanks for getting this far, and consider further exploring this rabbit hole for yourself.
+It's highly rewarding.